-CS group-wide Management of Liquidity Risk
+UBS Group Management of Liquidity Risk

-CSUK's liquidity is monitored and managed within the CS group wide liquidity management framework which applies these general principles:
+CSUK's liquidity is in the process of aligning to being monitored and managed within the UBS Group wide liquidity management framework which applies these general principles:

-CS adopts the Bank for International Settlements ('BIS') Principles of Sound Liquidity Risk Management ('LRM') in compliance with all regulatory liquidity risk regulations at Group and entities level.
-CS uses a centralised funding model, ensuring that the CS group and its local entities remain appropriately funded, both under business as usual and in the event of a liquidity stress period - as defined by both the CS and the regulatory stress testing frameworks.
+UBS adheres to all regulatory liquidity risk regulations at UBS Group and subsidiary entity levels.
+UBS uses a centralised funding model, ensuring that the UBS Group and its local entities remain appropriately funded, both under business as usual and in the event of a liquidity stress period - as defined by both the UBS and the regulatory stress testing frameworks.

-The Group liquidity and funding strategy is approved by the Group Capital Allocation and Risk Management Committee ('CARMC') and overseen by the Group Board of Directors.
-The implementation and execution of the funding and liquidity strategy is managed by Treasury.
+The UBS Group liquidity and funding strategy is set by Treasury, and the implementation and execution of the funding and liquidity strategy is managed by Treasury.
 Treasury ensures adherence to the funding policy and the efficient coordination of the secured funding desks.

 This approach enhances the ability to manage potential liquidity and funding risks and to promptly adjust the liquidity and funding levels to meet stress situations.
-The Group liquidity and funding profile is regularly reported to Group CARMC and the Group Board of Directors.
-There is also an independent risk management function that proposes the risk threshold, and monitors the liquidity risk of our businesses, that reports directly to the Group Risk Management Committee.
-The Group Board of Directors is responsible for defining the overall threshold for risk in the form of a risk appetite statement.
+The liquidity and funding profile is reported to senior UBS Group governance committees.
+There is also an independent risk management function that proposes the risk threshold, and monitors the liquidity risk of our businesses.
+UBS Group is responsible for defining the overall threshold for risk in the form of a risk appetite statement.

 The liquidity and funding profile reflects the strategy and risk appetite and is driven by business activity levels and the overall operating environment.
 The liquidity and funding profile has been adapted to reflect lessons learned from the financial crisis and more recent market stresses, the subsequent changes in the business strategy and regulatory developments.
-Credit Suisse has been an active participant in regulatory and industry forums to promote best practice standards on quantitative and qualitative liquidity management.